webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Cyphers/Song-of-the-Dead.md

 ---
 aliases:
   - Song of the Dead
 tags:
   - Compendium/CSRD/en/Cyphers
   - Cypher
   - Cypher/Fairy-Tale
+title: Song of the Dead
+collection: Cyphers
+kind: Compendium
 ---
 ## Song of the Dead
 >[!info] Stats
 > **Level:** 1d6